 Once the investor agrees to sell their shares, a contract is drawn up, and they are asked to pay a fee to cover business costs.
 They are often told to wire a sum of money to an offshore bank account.
 The scammers take the money from this offshore account but do not repurchase the shares and the victim for a second time loses money.

-By issuing these alerts, we hope that the information we have published about York-Rio Resources Inc. and Penn Capital Management Ltd. come up in online searches so that people avoid being targets of a ‘re-victimization’ scheme.
+Investor alerts help investors to avoid being scammed, in this case, twice.
+We hope that the information we have published about York-Rio Resources Inc. and Penn Capital Management Ltd. come up in online searches so that people avoid being targets of a ‘re-victimization’ scheme.